Skip to main content

 Projects

 A Harness project is where teams do their day-to-day work.
-Projects contain the pipelines, users, and resources needed to build, deploy, test, and operate applications.
-Projects typically represent:
+Projects contain the users, pipelines, and the resources needed to build, deploy, test, and operate applications.

 Role-based access control (RBAC)